 The velvet-voiced lead of The Platters who helped transform rhythm and blues into the smooth, sophisticated sound that conquered the pop charts.

-Tony Williams provided the essential ingredient that turned The Platters from a tidy vocal group into a global sensation: a lead voice of breathtaking, romantic clarity.
-Discovered by manager Buck Ram, Williams's warm, precise tenor became the signature sound on a staggering run of mid-1950s hits.
-On records like 'Only You', 'The Great Pretender', and 'Smoke Gets in Your Eyes', he delivered lyrics with a heartfelt, almost conversational intimacy that cut through the group's lush harmonies.
-This smooth, polished approach was a deliberate move away from rougher R&B styles, and it opened the doors to white audiences and mainstream pop success, making The Platters one of the first Black groups to achieve massive crossover appeal.
-Williams's vocal control was legendary; he could float into a fragile falsetto or deliver a declarative phrase with equal conviction.
-Though his time with the group ended in 1960, his recordings defined an era of elegant, adult-oriented pop and established a blueprint for doo-wop romance that countless groups would follow.
+Tony Williams's warm, precise tenor turned The Platters into a global sensation.
+Discovered by Buck Ram, he delivered the lead voice on 'Only You', 'The Great Pretender', and 'Smoke Gets in Your Eyes'.
+His conversational intimacy cut through the group's lush harmonies.
+This polished approach moved away from rougher R&B, opening doors to white audiences and making The Platters one of the first Black groups with massive crossover appeal.
+He could float into falsetto or deliver a declarative phrase with equal conviction.
+His time with the group ended in 1960.
+His recordings defined an era of elegant, adult-oriented pop and set a blueprint for doo-wop romance.

 1928–1945